 This cat litter is intended for single-cat and multi-cat households that are looking to mix things up by not going with a conventional litter material such as clay, crystals, or even wood.
 This could be due to allergies or issues with the dust or smell of other products or simply that they want to try something new.

 Also, this product is good for someone who wants to go a more eco-friendly approach while not giving up clumping ability.
 Finally, this product is targeted towards individuals who are willing to spend a bit extra on a good product but still want to stay within a reasonable budget.

 This cat litter is unique because it is made out of wheat, something only a very few litter varieties can state.
 Swheat is confident that despite using this somewhat unorthodox material that they still can provide a product that not only clumps well but also fights typical cat odors.
 Also, they state that this will last twice as long as other competition which is a very lofty goal to state.

 Clumping Ability –

-Furthermore, urine can really do a number on the litter and if it gets over-saturated by a cat using the same area or multiple cats using it over a short period of time things can become really messy.
+Furthermore, urine can do a number on the litter, and if it gets over-saturated by a cat using the same area or multiple cats using it over a short period things can become messy.
 It can result in puddles and the potential for it to even sink to the bottom of the box and cause a stinky, sticky concoction.